The Basics of Project Management 1.0.1. Key Concepts: Agile, Kanban, Scrum, Waterfall.

 Especially now after the corona crisis, Kanban helps millions of home-based professionals plan their work, manage the workload, keep a healthy work-life balance… and say “no!” when necessary!

 Unlike Scrum and Kanban, Waterfall is not an agile approach.
-It is quite the opposite in fact.
+It is quite the opposite.
 Instead of creating an MVP and iteratively improving on it, Waterfall enforces sequential development, namely, the second project management phase starts only after finishing and approving the output from the first phase.

-The classic waterfall model contains 5 project management phases: Requirements, Design, Implementation, Verification, Maintenance.
+The classic waterfall model contains 5 project management phases: Requirements, Design, Implementation, Verification, and Maintenance.
 Waterfall uses a different approach to quality testing than agile.

-Waterfall is popular in hardware development, manufacturing, engineering, and construction.
-In principle, it is useful everywhere where the materials and resources to build projects are scarce and/or expensive, so that the agile approach would become costly and inefficient.
+The waterfall is popular in hardware development, manufacturing, engineering, and construction.
+In principle, it is useful everywhere where the materials and resources to build projects are scarce and/or expensive, so the agile approach would become costly and inefficient.

-Pros and Cons
+Pros and Cons:

-Waterfall has its obvious limitations when it comes to building software —— it is the reason why it is rarely utilized in IT.
+Waterfall has its obvious limitations when it comes to building software — it is the reason why it is rarely utilized in IT.
 It is, in general, an approach that limits creativity on behalf of utility and cost reduction.
 However, it comes in handy when it comes to costly projects, such as developing a space rocket.

 How Can You Learn Waterfall and Get Project Management Experience?

-Waterfall is not about project management skills —— it is all about focus and commitment: if you perform badly in one of the stages, your whole project will eventually fail.
+Waterfall is not about project management skills — it is all about focus and commitment: if you perform badly in one of the stages, your whole project will eventually fail.
 Anyone who left a pizza in the oven for too long knows this.

 How Can Waterfall Benefit You In Daily Life?

-What is the better approach to manage a project?
+What is the better approach to managing a project?
 Agile or Waterfall?
-This debate goes on and on for decades but truth to be told, none of these two approaches is better than the other one —– it all depends on the context.
+This debate goes on and on for decades but truth to be told, none of these two approaches is better than the other one —it all depends on the context.
 But can you benefit in your career development from learning those approaches and putting them into practice?

 Please cite as:

-Bielczyk, N., van Os, Martijn, Pirro, L. (2021, August 1st).
+Bielczyk, N. van Os, Martijn, Pirro, L. (2021, August 1st).
 The Basics of Project Management 1.0.1.
 Key Concepts: Agile, Kanban, Scrum, Waterfall.
 Retrieved from https://ontologyofvalue.com/project-management-key-concepts-agile-kanban-scrum-waterfall/